Parc Montsouris: Trees, plants and wildlife

 The lake in Parc Montsouris is home to swans, ducks and a wide variety of other waterfowl.

 Weeping beeches (Fagus sylvatica tortuosa) encircle the central lake of Parc Montsouris.

 An Emperor Goose (Anser canagicus) lying on a bed of magnolia leaves close to the lake in Parc Montsouris.

-Two painted buckeye (aesculus sylvatica) trees on the upper lawn near at the entrance of Parc Montsouris.
-They are exceptionally large because they have been grafted onto horse-chestnut trees (aesculus hippocastanum).
+Two horse-chestnut trees (Aesculus hippocastanum) trees on the upper lawn near at the entrance of Parc Montsouris.

 A red Dawn Redwood (Metasequoia glyptostroboides), the single one in Parc Montsouris, is framed by a Paper Birch (Betula papyrifera) to its left and an Austrian Pine (Pinus nigra) to its right.